Tide (brand)

-Tide is an American brand of laundry detergent manufactured and marketed by Procter & Gamble.
+Tide (/ˈtaɪd/) is an American brand of laundry detergent manufactured and marketed by Procter & Gamble.
 Introduced in 1946, it is the highest-selling detergent brand in the world, with an estimated 14.3 percent of the global market.

+History

 Background

 The household chore of doing the laundry began to change with the introduction of washing powders in the 1880s.
 These new laundry products were pulverized soap.
 New cleaning-product marketing successes, such as the 1890s introduction of the N. K. Fairbank Company's Gold Dust washing powder (which used a breakthrough hydrogenation process in its formulation), and Hudson's heavily advertised product, Rinso, proved that there was a ready market for better cleaning agents.
 Henkel & Cie's "self-activating" (or self bleaching) cleaner, Persil; (introduced in 1907); the early synthetic detergent, BASF's Fewa (introduced in 1932); and Procter & Gamble's 1933 totally synthetic creation, Dreft (marketed for use on infant-wear) —all indicated significant advances in the laundry cleaning product market.

 Throughout the 1930s, Procter & Gamble's chemists and chemical engineers worked to develop a heavy-duty synthetic laundry detergent.
-The main challenge, known as the surfactant-builder problem, was creating an alkyl sulfate-based detergent that cleaned heavily soiled clothes without making them stiff or rough.
+The main challenge, known as the surfactant-builder problem, was creating an alkyl sulfate-based detergent that cleaned heavily soiled clothes without making them stiff or coarse.
 After 7 years, the company's research efforts had been largely unsuccessful, and the project, known as Project X, was cancelled.
 However, chemist David "Dick" Byerly continued the work surreptitiously.
 He experimented with various builders, such as sodium pyrophosphate, which cleaned effectively but left fabrics feeling rough.
 By 1941, Byerly concluded that the optimal builder was sodium tripolyphosphate, which, when used in a high ratio to the surfactants (such as alkyl sulfates and alkylbenzenesulfonates), cleaned without causing harshness.
 This discovery made it possible for detergents to work effectively in washing machines, even in hard water.
-By 1945, Byerly's work had progressed to a point where his supervisors, including Thomas Halberstadt, felt confident enough to present the project to senior management, leading to the release of Tide the following year.
+By 1945, Byerly's work had progressed to a point where his supervisors, including Thomas Halberstadt, felt confident enough to present the project to senior management.